BIOLOGY RESEARCH INTERNSHIPS & FELLOWSHIPS PROGRAM: 2014

 PROGRAM DETAILS: SUMMER BIOLOGY RESEARCH INTERNSHIPS

-Research: Each Fellow will conduct full-time research under the mentorship of a Cornell faculty member; additionally, the student may be co-mentored by a graduate student or postdoctoral fellow.
+Research: Each Intern will conduct full-time research under the mentorship of a Cornell faculty member; additionally, the student may be co-mentored by a graduate student or postdoctoral fellow.
 Over the summer, the student is expected to progress from learning relevant scientific techniques to developing his/her own research project, analyzing data, and interpreting and presenting results.

 Professional Development: Interns will participate in workshops on scientific ethics, researching the scientific literature, organizing and analyzing data, oral and written scientific communication, and careers in scientific research.